schani/git-polish-history/README.md

 some merging going on between your current branch and the commit you want to start the polishing at, `git-polish-history` will complain and refuse to work.

-Checking for local changes is very slow.
-I've tried using the status API instead of the diff API, but it doesn't work on a particular repository I'm working on, and I'm not yet sure why.

-It will commit empty cherry-picks.